Why do sharks attack humans?

 - Stay Calm

 This sounds a lot easier said than done but it is really important.
 Like many predators, sharks can sense fear and this will only arouse their senses and attack instincts.
-You also need to keep cool in order to analyze the few critical seconds that you have to make the right decisions that will save your life.
+You also need to keep cool in order to analyse the few critical seconds that you have to make the right decisions that will save your life.
 This is not the time to panic.
 If a shark is approaching, you will not be able to outswim it in open water.
 Instead, stay chill and take the next steps:

 - Defend yourself